ATell-SoundTheory/Constructions.jl/docs/src/interactive.md

   - Web: `using WGLMakie; WGLMakie.activate!(); include("examples/interactive_triangle_makie.jl")`
 - You can save a self-contained HTML via WGLMakie: `save("interactive_triangle.html", fig)`.

+### Try it online

+If the docs build generated the demo, you can open the interactive HTML here:

+- Interactive triangle demo (WGLMakie): [assets/interactive_triangle.html](assets/interactive_triangle.html)

 ## Pluto.jl notebooks

 Pluto gives you reactive cells and sliders (PlutoUI.jl) with no callbacks.
 A Pluto version mirrors the same triangle example: